On Saturday, Gallaudet University has a chance to make history and most of the country might not even notice.

 Since then, the Bison has pulled out a few nailbiters to remain undefeated, including on Nov.
 2 against Becker, when freshman Chris Papacek blocked a game-winning field goal with no time remaining and teammate Ryan Bonheyo scooped up the ball and ran it back 79 yards to the end zone for the win.

 “Like I said, it’s inspiring,” Goldstein said.
 “It’s almost like this is meant to happen this year.
 It’s just been this amazing story.”

 Five years ago, when Goldstein was brought on as the offensive coordinator, he brought a triple-option offense with him.
 Since Gallaudet is small on numbers and mostly small on size, it seemed like the perfect fit.
 This year, the team leads the nation – all NCAA divisions – in time of possession at 36:40 minutes and is fourth in Division III with 326.6 rushing yards per game.

-The transition for Goldstein wasn't an easy one.
+The transition for Goldstein wasn’t an easy one.
 As a hearing coach, he had to learn American Sign Language to be able to communicate with his players.
 It created a rocky transition, especially when he wanted to express anger.
-Goldstein tells an anecdote where being so angry one halftime that he went into the locker room and threw a chair against the wall in the back of the room.
+Goldstein tells a story of being so angry one halftime that he went into the locker room and threw a chair against the wall in the back of the room.
 Only three of his 54 players turned around to see what happened.
-The rest didn't hear it.
+The rest didn’t hear it.